Moment

 Final Verdict

 Our in-the-field tests with the Pixel 8 Pro and the Moment T-Series lenses impressed us.
-There's a unique character to images shot with these lenses, something not always achievable with the built-in camera software.
+Images shot with these lenses have a unique character, something not always achievable with the built-in camera software.
 We wouldn't typically choose to shoot with the Google Pixel on our own, but that's the beauty of our jobs, and we argue it's among our favorite smartphone cameras for anti-Apple users.

 However, there's a catch.
 The T-Series lenses, unfortunately, don't play well with the Pixel's built-in 5x zoom, except for the Macro lens.
 But most would only use the Macro over a 5x zoom if you want a gag photo.
 It's not a significant drawback for us, and we'd instead use the Tele 58mm lens or the built-in 3x, but it's something potential buyers should know.